ncdcommunity/Monitoring-Temp-and-Humidity-using-AWS-ESP32/README.md

 ![alt tag](https://github.com/ncdcommunity/ThingSpeak-ESP32-and-Long-Range-Wireless-Temp-and-Humidity-Sensor/blob/master/imgonline-com-ua-twotoone-nvNb5VFjmc.jpg)

 **In this tutorial, we will measure different temperature and humidity data using Temp and humidity sensor.
-You will also learn how to send this data to ThingSpeak.
-So that you can create a temp alert in your mail at particular value.**
+You will also learn how to send this data to AWS.**

 **Hardware** :